agilenowdev/openapi-dev/Agile.Now.AccessHub/csharp/docs/LocationsApi.md

 <a id="upsertlocationuser"></a>
 # **UpsertLocationUser**
-> User1 UpsertLocationUser (string id, UserData1 userData1, string name = null)
+> User UpsertLocationUser (string id, UserData1 userData1, string name = null)

 Use the `UserPost` object resource to insert or update (Upsert) `User` using `Id` field(s) value.